-- (i) Parental leave is provided for in the NES.
-This section supplements the NES. - (ii) A teacher must have, or will have, completed twelve (12) months of continuous service to be eligible for partner leave, which comprises up to eight (8) weeks of unpaid concurrent leave taken over a 12-month period from the date of birth or adoption of a child. - (iii) A teacher may request to take unpaid concurrent leave in conjunction with LSL. - (iv) A teacher who takes concurrent leave is eligible for up to two weeks of paid leave commencing on the day of birth of the child or on the day on which the teacher's partner leaves hospital following the birth or from the day of placement of the child with the teacher.
-Except that, by agreement with the Principal, the teacher may take the leave in periods of one day (or more) within 10 term weeks of the child's date of birth or placement, provided the leave days are arranged in advance. - (v) Unpaid concurrent leave is taken in accordance with the NES. - (vi) A teacher shall be required to give at least 10 weeks' written notice of the intention to take partner leave in accordance with the NES (s.74), and provide other notice and documentation, as required by the Act.
+- (i) A teacher must have, or will have, completed twelve (12) months of continuous service to be eligible for paid partner leave. - (ii) A teacher who takes partner leave is eligible for up to four weeks of paid leave commencing on the day of birth of the child or on the day on which the teacher's partner leaves hospital following the birth or from the day of placement of the child with the teacher.
+Except that, by agreement with the Principal, the teacher may take the leave in periods of one day (or more) within 10 term weeks of the child's date of birth or placement, provided the leave days are arranged in advance. - (iii) A teacher shall be required to give at least 10 weeks' written notice of the intention to take partner leave and provide evidence that would satisfy a reasonable person in accordance with section 74 of the NES.

-35. Leave for dealing with family and domestic violence
+36. Leave for dealing with family and domestic violence

-35.1 This clause applies to all full time, part-time and casual employees.
+36.1 This clause applies to all full time, part-time and casual employees.

-35.2 Definitions
+36.2 Definitions